These are some of the questions we are frequently asked. Additional questions may be answered by contacting us at 262-672-6882.

 Do housemates do everything together?

 We assist housemates in designing schedules that fit both of their needs.
 Many daily activities are shared, such as attending post-secondary educational opportunities, vocational learning sessions, volunteering, and many recreational activities.
 Leisure time and recreational activities are discussed and considered prior to final housemate confirmation to ensure a high degree of compatibility.
-House guidelines, such as taking turns choosing preferred activities, are established ahead of time so that everyone knows what to expect and has opportunity to choose.
-There may be activities that interest one person and not the other and it is possible to plan for singular activities, to fit the needs of each individual.
+House guidelines, such as taking turns choosing preferred activities or meals are established ahead of time so that everyone knows what to expect and has opportunity to choose.
+There may be activities that interest one person and not the other and it is possible to plan for singular activities to fit the needs of each individual.
 These are often times when families choose to participate in activities with their loved ones (i.e. weekly bowling outing, visits to friends or other community outings).

 Is there a part-time option?

-One of the hallmarks of the Choices program is the flexibility to transition from a family home to a shared community home as quickly or slowly as needed for success.
+One of the hallmarks of the Choices program is the flexibility to transition from a family home to a community home as quickly or slowly as needed for success.
 Some individuals are more ready and eager to begin living independently with supports, while others need a more gradual transition plan.
 We are able to accommodate the needs of each individual and have a variety of planned strategies to ensure that each person can transition successfully into the new home at the pace that is most appropriate.
 Part-time residents may choose which days of the week they wish to be in the new home, and we encourage housemates to work collaboratively to plan schedules for moving.

 If a resident is at part-time status, can occasional full-time coverage be arranged if the family is planning to be away or unavailable for a period of time?